ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Host Requirements
 `````````````````
-For Ansible to communicate to a Windows host and use Windows modules, the
+For Ansible to communicate with a Windows host and use Windows modules, the
 Windows host must meet these base requirements for connectivity:

 * With Ansible you can generally manage Windows versions under the current and extended support from Microsoft.
 You can also manage desktop OSs including Windows 10 and 11, and server OSs including Windows Server 2016, 2019, and 2022.